cloth nappy glossary

-Another word for the velcro fastening on nappies.
+Another word for the velcro fastenings on nappies.

 Inserts are rectangular or contoured strips of fabric that are stuffed inside pocket nappies to provide absorbency.
 They can be made of hemp, microfibre, bamboo or any other absorbent material.

-On hook & loop fastening nappies, this refers to an extra space where you can stick the "hooks" whilst washing the nappies to prevent it catching on other washing.
+On hook and loop fastening nappies, this refers to an extra space where you can stick the "hooks" whilst washing the nappies to prevent them catching on other items in the wash.